zachbush96/GCode-Phone-Testing/README.md

     - Will this need to be done on the camera, or in the software?
 - Each test should have a pass/fail result []
 - Each test should end with being back at the 'home' screen []
+- Come up with a way to make sure the audio test noise does not interfere with other devices []
+    - "Soundproof the container"?
+- Sound Test needs to measure the volume of the sound, and make sure it is within a certain range []
+- Sound Test needs to be able to play a sound file []
+    - What is that range?
+- Update the phone device profile with the test results []

 ----- Once I get the touch Device -----
 - Update screenTest fucntion (line 206) to raise itself early on the bottom left corner of the screen, take a picture, and then "complete" the test by touching that exact corner []